Understanding Healthcare Fraud, Waste, and Abuse

 What does FWA look like?

 The investigation will vary depending on the situation and allegation.
-An investigation generally follows the below steps:
+An investigation generally follows these steps: